 The annual reported number of malaria cases in 2023 was 1,979,614 with 2,070 deaths.

 Key Challenges

-- Limited access to some at-risk populations is hampering coverage of malaria control interventions. - Limited resources to further scale-up interventions.
+- Limited access to some at-risk populations is hampering coverage of malaria control interventions. - Funding gaps to sustain essential life-saving malaria services including the impact of recent reductions in ODA

 Previous Key Recommended Actions